Reducing Healthcare Workers' Exposures to Seasonal Flu Virus

-Develop a policy on how to deal with workers who may be ill with the flu and communicate it to your workers.
-Use CDC's Prevention Strategies for Seasonal Influenza in Healthcare Settings to develop this type of policy for healthcare settings.
+Develop a policy on how to deal with workers and clients who may be ill with the flu and communicate it to your workers.
+See CDC's Seasonal Flu Information for Businesses and Employees for information about how to develop this type of policy.

 Promote Hand Hygiene and Cough Etiquette

-Workers, patients, and visitors should have easy access to supplies such as:
+Workers, visitors, and clients should have easy access to supplies such as: